-How Lewisham Homes ensured a successful roll-out of their new Compliance System
+How Lewisham Homes successfully rolled-out their new Compliance System with a process review

 (and saved over 200 staff hours a month)

-When Lewisham Homes wanted to implement a system to drive greater transparency and efficiencies in their Property Compliance processes, they knew that they would need to review and improve their processes first.
+When Lewisham Homes wanted to implement a system to drive greater transparency and efficiencies in their Property Compliance processes, they knew that they would need to do a process review and improve their processes first.

 “You have to invest your time and resources in the short term to ensure that time and resources are utilised wisely in the future.”